Income tax Dates

 Income tax depends on the type of goodwill sold.
 Working out what kind of goodwill is being sold usually involves a professional tax advisor.

-If the sale involves both types of goodwill, then some parts of the payment will taxable and some will be non-taxable.
+If the sale involves both types of goodwill, then some parts of the payment will be taxable and some will be non-taxable.
 You'll need to allocate the payment accordingly.

 Personal or business goodwill